Investing in Generating Leads and Closing Sales

 5. Budgeting to Retain and Delight Clients, Influencers and Referral Sources

 Finally, a portion of your budget needs to be invested in building and strengthening your relations with clients, influencers, and referral sources.
 A portion of the spend in infrastructure for things like newsletters, alerts, seminars, webinars should be used (and tracked) to this end.
-I also recommend that any thought leadership based content like whitepapers be sent on an ungated (no form required) basis to these stakeholders.
+We also recommend that any thought leadership based content like whitepapers be sent on an ungated (no form required) basis to these stakeholders.
 Consideration should also be given to client/influencer/referral-only events that will put a special sheen on showcasing your interest, concern and desire to delight them

 For your client and referral relationships, it’s not so much a matter of huge budget dollars that must be invested as it is in critical tactical thinking that results in processes and tracking mechanisms that can help to reveal the strength and depth of your relationships.